khushishelat/WHOOP-mcp-parallel/README.md

 4. The callback will be automatically handled, and your token will be saved for future use
 5. All API tools will automatically use your saved token

-You can check your authentication status with `check_authentication_status` tool.
+You can check your authentication status with the `check_authentication_status` tool.

 ## Available Tools